 Leave off anything from high school unless it’s technical and relevant e.g. robotics projects, programming.

-List: (1) Programming languages that you would feel comfortable programming in (its ok if you would need a brief refresher) (2) Hardware and software platforms (3) Development environments (4) Equipment operation – e.g. digital multimeter operation, spectrum analyzer, oscilloscope
+List: (1) Programming languages that you would feel comfortable programming in (2) Hardware and software platforms (3) Development environments (4) Equipment operation – e.g. digital multimeter operation, spectrum analyzer, oscilloscope

 My skill set section is split up as follows: